 There are many different ways that attackers can inject malware into a system.
 Phishing is hugely common, but attackers may have other means such as trojanized files pretending to be something they are not (say, a PDF which is actually a virus), or perhaps spoofed websites that look real but which are out to steal your credentials or make you download infectious software.
 Macros in seemingly safe Word or Excel files are also popular.

 How to mitigate the risk of malware infection

-- Vulnerability scanning: Vulnerability scanning tools check your applications for common entry points – for example, out of date software, exploitable errors, known bugs and so on.
+- Vulnerability scanning: Vulnerability scanning tools check your applications for common entry points (see below) – for example, out-of-date software, exploitable errors, known bugs and so on.

 - Antivirus/antimalware software: There’s a reason antivirus/malware software is considered ‘stopping viruses 101’.
 Antivirus software designed for businesses can scan your systems for suspicious files, keep an eye on incoming files and warn you of suspicious websites.
 Generally these are kept up to date to include all the latest malware discovered by the world’s security experts.

 - Encrypt sensitive information: If your system is communicating data from one place to another, especially sensitive data such as customer information, it must be encrypted.
 When files are encrypted, they become scrambled – illegible.
 Even if they were stolen, they couldn’t be used because without the key to unlock them, they’re just nonsense.

 - Network intrusion prevention systems (IPS): Where antivirus looks at your files, IPS monitors communications.
 It looks for activity within network packets that seem suspicious and take action against them, either blocking them or informing you of their presence.
 So, antimalware blocks software, IPS blocks traffic.